ROCm/rocprofiler-sdk/source/docs/tool_library_overview.md

 ## Tool Finalization

-In the invocation of the user-provided `initialize` callback, rocprofiler will provide a function pointer of type `rocprofiler_client_finalize_t`.
+When the user-provided `initialize` callback is invoked, rocprofiler will provide a function pointer of type `rocprofiler_client_finalize_t`.
 This function pointer can be invoked by the tool to explicitly invoke the `finalize` callback from the `rocprofiler_tool_configure_result_t` instance:

 ```cpp